-6.11.C.1 Points are awarded to all finishers.
+- 6.11.C.1 Points are awarded to all finishers.
 There is a 40-point bonus for JV racers and a 75-point bonus for Varsity racers.
 Racers that do not finish a race (DNF) will not be awarded any points for that race.
-A sample Individual Point Scale is attached hereto.

-6.11.C.2 In the event a student successfully petitions to change categories, individual points earned in one category do not transfer to another category.
+A sample Individual Point Scale (See Appendix A). - 6.11.C.2 In the event a student successfully petitions to change categories, individual points earned in one category do not transfer to another category.
 All points earned in the lower category are forfeited and the upgraded rider loses standing in the lower category.
-A student-athlete's points scored toward team standings prior to the change in categories remain unaffected.
+A studentathlete's points scored toward team standings prior to the change in categories remain unaffected.
 Students who successfully petition to be placed in a lower category are, by default, ineligible to score team points in that lower category for the duration of the season.
-A student who petitions to change to a lower category may state extenuating circumstances in the petition to be allowed to score points in the lower category.
+A student who petitions to change to a lower category may state extenuating circumstances in the petition to be allowed to score points in the lower category. - 6.11.C.3 8th grade students who have successfully petitioned into a high school category will be considered independent riders for purposes of scoring, and as such may not contribute to any team scoring.

-6.11.D.- 6.11.D2 POINT BONUS AT STATE CHAMPS (NOT APPLICABLE)
+6.11.D.
+POINT BONUS AT STATE CHAMPS